nutrition

 How to Try Seed Cycling (Practically)

-If you're curious about incorporating seed cycling into your routine, here's a simple starting point:
+If you're curious about adding seed cycling to your routine, here's a simple starting point:

-Follicular Phase (Days 1–14 of your cycle): Add 1 tablespoon of ground flaxseeds and 1 tablespoon of pumpkin seeds to your daily meals — smoothies, yoghurt, salads, or oats work well.
+Follicular Phase (Days 1 to 14 of your cycle): Add 1 tablespoon of ground flaxseeds and 1 tablespoon of pumpkin seeds to your daily meals.
+Smoothies, yoghurt, salads, or oats all work well.
 Ground flaxseed is better absorbed than whole.

-Luteal Phase (Days 15–28): Switch to 1 tablespoon of sesame seeds (tahini counts) and 1 tablespoon of sunflower seeds.
-Same approach — blend them in, sprinkle them on, or eat them as a snack.
+Luteal Phase (Days 15 to 28): Switch to 1 tablespoon of sesame seeds (tahini counts) and 1 tablespoon of sunflower seeds.
+Same approach: blend them in, sprinkle on salads or oats, or use them in Indian cooking.
+Sesame works beautifully over dal or khichdi, and ground flaxseed blends easily into a morning drink with warm water and lemon.

 A few practical notes:

-- Results, if they come, typically emerge over 3–6 months of consistent practice — not weeks.
+• Results, if they come, usually show up over 3 to 6 months of consistent practice, not weeks.

 ---